 Immediately, two things stand out to me from these changes to individual marginal tax rates:

 - 3-4% (-ish) tax break for the middle class and millennials, for that matter.
-First, when you eyeball the 2017 vs. 2018 taxable income and tax brackets, the adjustments seem almost subtle.
+First, when you eyeball 2017 vs. 2018 taxable income and tax brackets, the adjustments seem almost subtle.
 The first four taxable income tiers are roughly unchanged, and their corresponding tax rates have been reduced by around 3-4%.
 Objectively, this is beneficial to the earners in these tax brackets – you get a 3-4% pay increase.
 For example, the average millennial earner makes $47,000 each year.
 In 2017, she would pay a marginal tax rate of 25%, and owe $11,750 in taxes.
-In 2018, she would be liable to a 22% tax rate, and owe $10,340.
-(Please not that these numbers are a simplified illustration.)
+In 2018, she would be liable to a 22% tax rate and owe $10,340.
+(Please note that these numbers are a simplified illustration.)
 So she each gets to keep an extra $1,410 starting in 2018.

 - The upper-middle class will pay more in marginal tax rates.
 Second, and this may seem counterintuitive, but what’s noticeable is that once you get to the three highest brackets, there’s a drastic change in the tax income bracket for the 33% and 32% rate, and in fact, earners making between roughly $200k-$400k will be paying more in taxes.
-It’s an usual occurrence in my opinion, but beyond that the tax rate lowers for the wealthiest earners (>$500k).
+It’s an unusual occurrence in my opinion, but beyond that, the tax rate lowers for the wealthiest earners (>$500k).

 With this extra money, particularly for millennials, there are at least two things to seriously consider with your 401(k):

 - You’ll have more disposable income to allocate towards 401(k) savings.
 You could use this to add more to your 401(k), IRA, or to an emergency savings account in 2018.
 The US government has just given you a raise – so take advantage of this opportunity.
-Certainly, less taxes means more money in your wallet with each paycheck, but with more money in your pocket comes more responsibility.
+Certainly, fewer taxes means more money in your wallet with each paycheck, but with more money in your pocket comes more responsibility.
 Don’t just increase your spending in 2018, but deploy that extra money in the most beneficial way to you.
-Let’s say you’re 30 right now, and plan to retire at 67, if you were to save that extra $1,410 over the next 37 years until age 67, your 401(k) accounts would rise an extra $320,000!
-If you are 22 today, and save an extra $1,410 over the next 45 years, you’d have an extra $620,000!
+Let’s say you’re 30 right now and plan to retire at 67, if you were to save that extra $1,410 over the next 37 years until age 67, your 401(k) accounts would raise an extra $320,000!
+If you are 22 today and save an extra $1,410 over the next 45 years, you’d have an extra $620,000!

 - A Roth becomes even more compelling for millennials, given the lowered tax rates.
-Another impact to be mindful of is if you contribute to a traditional 401(k), in which you get a tax break up-front, with the lower tax brackets your tax savings will be less, because taxes are lower.
+Another impact to be mindful of is if you contribute to a traditional 401(k), in which you get a tax break up-front, with the lower tax brackets your tax savings will be less because taxes are lower.
 So with taxes lowering, it may be good to assess if you are in the right 401(k) account – traditional vs. Roth – now that taxes are lower starting in 2018.
-When you are young, and investing, you may end up with more income in retirement, which would be taxed higher.
-A Roth would be advantageous here because you’d benefit paying even less taxes today on your contributions, and paying no taxes in retirement!
+When you are young and investing, you may end up with more income in retirement, which would be taxed higher.
+A Roth would be advantageous here because you’d benefit paying even fewer taxes today on your contributions, and paying no taxes in retirement!
 With this decision, it will be important to consult a qualified tax advisor.

-There’s also a lot of discussion centered not just on the adjustments to the individual tax rates but also on a buffet of additional changes that the tax law implements.
+There’s also a lot of discussions centered not just on the adjustments to the individual tax rates but also on a buffet of additional changes that the tax law implements.
 These additional changes impact those who itemize their tax return versus take the standard deduct, impact entrepreneurs and investors, and impact various other stakeholders.
 These additional changes include, but are not limited to: